 Are you therapists?
 What is nutrition counseling?

 Although we provide nutrition counseling through medical nutrition therapy, we are not licensed therapists.
 Nutrition counseling allows us to provide a nutrition care plan that is tailored to each of our clients’ individual needs.
 During our sessions, we will spend a good amount of time getting to know you and what your needs and desires are for your time with us.
 We avoid offering advice that is not relevant to you, your health and your unique situation.
 If you are seeking help for an eating disorder and/or find there are deeper challenges related to your relationship with food, a synergistic approach using both a dietitian and experienced therapist (individual and/or family) can do wonders!
-We work closely with a number of excellent therapists and counselors and are happy to make some referrals.
+We work closely with a number of excellent therapists and counselors we are happy to you to.

 What is intuitive eating?